Asabeneh/30-Days-Of-Python/26_Day_Python_web/26_python_web.md

 ### Flask

 Flask is a web development framework written in python.
 Flask uses Jinja2 template engine.
 Flask can be also used with other modern frond libraries such as react.
-If you did not install the virtualenv package ye install it first.
+If you did not install the virtualenv package yet, install it first.
 Virtual environment will allows to isolate project dependencies.

 #### Folder structure